pyanno4rt/pyanno4rt/docs/general.md

 ---

-# General information
+# General

-*pyanno4rt* is a Python package for conventional and outcome prediction model-based inverse photon and proton treatment plan optimization, including radiobiological and machine learning (ML) models for tumor control probability (TCP) and normal tissue complication probability (NTCP).
+*pyanno4rt* is a Python package for conventional and outcome prediction model-based inverse photon and proton treatment plan optimization, including radiobiological and machine learning (ML) models for normal tissue complication probability (NTCP) and tumor control probability (TCP).
 It leverages state-of-the-art local and global solution methods to handle both single- and multi-objective (un)constrained optimization problems in radiotherapy treatment planning.

----

-# Highlight features
+# Highlight Features

 <h3>Import of patient data and dose influence matrices from different sources</h3>
 <ul>